 You will notice that most types of “how-to” search queries will trigger a list-featured snippet.
 This information is presented in either a numbered list or a bulleted list and is a powerful way to generate more traffic for recipe sites or process-oriented content.

 I like to add a bullet list or numbered list before I list out detailed sections to secure more featured snippets.

 Table featured snippet

 Google may include a table at the top of SERPs for search queries about pricing options, comparisons, and data.
-The most table featured snippets are 3-4 columns wide and 6-7 rows long.
+Most table-featured snippets are 3-4 columns wide and 6-7 rows long.

 Once you add an FAQ section to the bottom of your content, you can get even more bang for your buck by adding FAQ schema to the backend of the content.
-FAQ schema offers several benefits for your SEO strategy like:
+FAQ schema offers several benefits for your SEO strategy:

 - More website clicks: As your pages get more impressions you will start to see more clicks to your web pages and blog posts.